ibm-cloud-docs/billing-usage/billing-faq.md

 # FAQs for billing and usage
 {: #billusagefaqs}

-FAQs for billing and usage might include questions about credit cards, promo codes, or other billing related issues.
+FAQs for billing and usage might include questions about credit cards, promo codes, or other billing-related issues.
 To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](https://{DomainName}/docs/faqs).
 {: shortdesc}

 ## What is a GB-hour?